 These tutorials guide you through deploying an ASP.NET web application that includes SQL Server databases.
 You'll deploy first to IIS on your local development computer for testing, and then to a Windows Azure Web Site and Windows Azure SQL Database for staging and production.
 You'll see how to deploy by using Visual Studio one-click publish, and you'll see how to deploy using the command line.

 The number of tutorials might make the deployment process seem daunting.
 In fact, the basic procedures are simple.
 However, in real-world situations, you often need to do extra deployment tasks — for example, setting folder permissions on the target server.
 We've illustrated some of these additional tasks, in the hope that the tutorials don’t leave out information that might prevent you from successfully deploying a real application.

 The tutorials are designed to run in sequence, and each part builds on the previous part.
 You can skip parts that aren't relevant to your situation, but then you might have to adjust the procedures in later tutorials.

-The tutorials are aimed at ASP.NET developers who work in small organizations or other environments where:
+The tutorials are aimed at ASP.NET developers who work in environments where: